User guide

 This webpage is composed of two elements: the structure and the documentation.

-• The documentation refers to the .md files located in the docs folder.
+files located in the docs folder.
 These files contain all the information required that will be displayed in the webpage.
 It is good practice to keep these files in folders under docs with names relatives to tabs and sub-tabs, just to keep the webpage in order.

-Now that we know these elements, let’s take a look at three functions of MkDocs that we will need.
+that we will need.
 In RStudio you can run these commands using the ‘Terminal’ (the tab next to ‘Console’ that we always use).

 Terminal Commands

-• mkdocs serve: this command creates a local address to view the documentation in real time.
-This local address is http://127.0.0.1:8000/ and it can be opened on your web browser.
+: this command creates a local address to view the documentation in real time.
+This local address ishttp://127.0.0.1:8000/

-• mkdocs gh-deploy --force: this command will deploy the update the webpage to github pages.
+: this command will deploy the update the webpage to github pages.

 You can type these commands in the terminal to run them.
-In some cases (Windows most likely), you need to type extra arguments to run them, e.g. python -m mkdocs serve.
+In some cases (Windows most likely), you need to type extra arguments to run them, e.g. python -m mkdocs serve

 Step 3 - Create a documentation file